(Im)possibility of Collective Intelligence: Introduction

 \section{Introduction}

 Artificial intelligence (AI) systems are ubiquitous in every part of society and business.
-The main driving force of its success is a general-purpose method called machine learning (ML) that can turn gigantic amount of data into powerful predictive models.
-Some become recommendation engines \citep{Konstan12:Recommender, Harper15:MovieLens}, some become facial recognition systems \citep{Kamel93:Face, Zhu12:FaceDP, Schroff15:FaceNet, Buolamwini18:GenderShades}, some become large language models \citep{Aharoni19:Massively,Brown20:LLM}, and so on.
+The main driving force of its success is a general-purpose method called machine learning (ML) that can turn gigantic amount of data into a powerful predictive model.
+Some become recommendation engines \citep{Konstan12:Recommender, Harper15:MovieLens}, some become facial recognition systems \citep{Kamel93:Face, Zhu12:FaceDP, Schroff15:FaceNet, Buolamwini18:GenderShades}, some become large language models \citep{Aharoni19:Massively,Brown20:LLM,OpenAI23:GPT4}, and so on.
 Traditionally, training data for ML algorithms are assumed identically and independently distributed (i.i.d) because they often come from a homogeneous environment.
 In this scenario, capability to train ML models with billion parameters at scale is the cornerstone of several AI-driven breakthroughs in science \citep{Jumper21:ALphaFold} and engineering \citep{Mirhoseini21:ChipDesign}.
-However, democratization of AI requires these models to be trained and deployed across heterogeneous and potentially massive environments where the i.i.d. assumption is almost always violated.
-For example, multi-source data is an essential part in multi-task learning \citep{Caruana97:MTL,Zhang21:MTL-Review}, domain generalization (DG) \citep{Blanchard11:Generalize, Muandet13:DG, Mahajan21:DG-CausalMatching, Wang21:DG-Review, Zhou21:DG-Review}, and out-of-distribution (OOD) generalization \citep{Arjovsky19:OOD,Wald21:OOD-Calibration} that improves model performance.
+On the other hand, democratization of AI requires these models to be trained and deployed across heterogeneous and potentially massive environments where the i.i.d. assumption is almost always violated.
+For example, multi-source data is an essential part in multi-task learning \citep{Caruana97:MTL,Zhang21:MTL-Review}, domain generalization (DG) \citep{Blanchard11:Generalize, Muandet13:DG, Mahajan21:DG-CausalMatching, Wang21:DG-Review, Zhou21:DG-Review, Singh24:DGIL}, and out-of-distribution (OOD) generalization \citep{Arjovsky19:OOD,Wald21:OOD-Calibration} that improves model performance.
 Also, real-world data often arrive in different modalities ranging from visual data (e.g., images and videos) to language data (e.g., text and speech).
-Some believe that cross-modal learning could lead to artificial general intelligence (AGI) \citep{Jean-Baptiste22:Flamingo,Reed22:Gato}.
+Some have recognized cross-modal learning as a hallmark of artificial general intelligence (AGI) \citep{Jean-Baptiste22:Flamingo,Reed22:Gato}.